DOT Clearinghouse

 Complete Registration Support

 Our compliance team is here to make the registration process easy.
-We will help you register as an employer in the FMCSA Clearinghouse, and provide reminders and training to your drivers so they can do the same.
-It's not just mandatory - it's a key part of what helps us get query results quickly and efficiently.
+We will help you register as an employer in the FMCSA Clearinghouse and provide reminders and training to your drivers so they can do the same.
+It's not just mandatory - it's a vital part of what helps us get query results quickly and efficiently.
 Let us simplify your workload – contact us today to get started!
 You will need driver qualification files.

 Consent of Drivers Is Important